-If you're shopping among Ring's devices, we recommend the Ring Video Doorbell 3 Plus for most customers — especially those who aren't comfortable messing around with their house's wiring.
-It's $50 less expensive than the Pro, but you'll get comparable video and audio quality, and most of the same features.
+If you're shopping among Ring's devices, we recommend the Ring Video Doorbell 3 or Ring Video Doorbell 4 for most — especially those who aren't comfortable messing around with their house's wiring.
+They're less expensive than the Pro, but you'll get comparable video and audio quality, and most of the same features.
 You'll also have an easier installation process, and the added benefit of a rechargeable battery.
+If you have a partially obstructed entryway, spring for the Ring Video Doorbell 4, as its Pre-roll feature will give you a better shot as seeing who's coming.

 For those on a budget, the Ring Video Doorbell (2nd gen) offers the same resolution as its peers, and lacks a quick-release battery as well as Pre-roll, but otherwise has most of the same features.

 Finally, we recommend that renters, or those who want a very quick setup, the Ring Peephole Cam is the best option.
 Just make sure your door has a peephole.